adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 I have kept the acceptance tests free of details which are not relevant to them, hence raising refactoring safety.
 I would try to do the same with regular @SpringBootTests.

-If you like, you can see all code here: [link](https://github.com/bjoern-thalheim/cucumber_demo) Demo Code
+If you like, you can see all code here: [Demo Code](https://github.com/bjoern-thalheim/cucumber_demo).